tertiarycourses/TkinterTraining/README.md

-This is the exercise files used for <a href="https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html">Python GUI Development with Tkinter Training</a> course by <a href="https://www.tertiarycourses.com.sg/">Tertiary Infotech Pte.
+This is the exercise files used for <a target="_blank" href="https://www.tertiarycourses.com.sg/python-gui-development-with-tkinter.html">Python GUI Development with Tkinter Training</a> course by <a target="_blank" title="Adult Learning Courses in Singapore" href="https://www.tertiarycourses.com.sg/">Tertiary Infotech Pte.
 Ltd.</a>

 The course outline can be found in